abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 heroName.apply(marvel); // {hero: "Hulk"}
 ```

 Both `call` and `apply` accomplish the same purpose.
-The first arg is the object which it want to refer in out case `marvel`
+The first arg is the object which it wants to refer in out case `marvel`

-`bind` is used to create a new function that’s permanently bound to a this value.
+`bind` is used to create a new function that’s permanently bound to this value.

 ```js
 let marvel = {